-In February 2016, the Financial Accounting Standards Board ("FASB") issued an Accounting Standards Update ("ASU") "ASU 2016 - 02 Leases" intended to improve financial reporting about leasing transactions.
+In February 2016, the FASB issued ASU 2016 - 02, Leases (Topic 842), intended to improve financial reporting about leasing transactions.
 The ASU affects all companies and other organizations that lease assets such as real estate, office equipment and manufacturing equipment.
 The ASU will require organizations that lease assets to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases.

 Under the new guidance, a lessee will be required to recognize assets and liabilities for leases with lease terms of more than 12 months.
 Consistent with current U.S. GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance lease or an operating lease.
 However, unlike current U.S. GAAP - which requires only capital leases to be recognized on the balance sheet - the new ASU will require both types of leases to be recognized on the balance sheet.
 The ASU also will require disclosures to help investors and other financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
 These disclosures include qualitative and quantitative requirements, providing additional information about the amounts recorded in the financial statements.
-The accounting by organizations that own the assets leased by the lessee - also known as lessor accounting - will remain largely unchanged from current U.S. GAAP.
-However, the ASU contains some targeted improvements that are intended to align, where necessary, lessor accounting with the lessee accounting model and with the updated revenue recognition guidance issued in 2014.
-The ASU on leases will take effect for fiscal years beginning after December 15, 2019, and for interim periods within fiscal years beginning after December 15, 2020.
+ASU 2016-02 is effective for the Company beginning January 1, 2022.
 It is not anticipated that this updated guidance will have a material impact on our results of operations, cash flows or financial condition.